-A pass conceded may be granted to a student whose overall performance warrants consideration in a subject where the mark obtained is slightly below the standard required for a pass
+A pass conceded may be granted to a student whose overall performance warrants consideration in a subject where the mark obtained is slightly below the standard required for a pass.

 A pass conceded in a subject will normally allow progression to another subject for which the former subject is a prerequisite.
 In a particular subject, however, a subject authority may specify that a pass conceded is insufficient to meet a particular subject prerequisite.
+Such information is recorded in the appropriate faculty handbooks.